 Education

 Cumulative UV from playground duty, sports coaching, and outdoor education adds up term after term.
-Flare gives schools an affordable way to screen staff without disrupting the timetable.
+Flare gives schools an affordable way to connect staff with a clinician without disrupting the timetable.

 Why schools struggle with screening